uiuc-iml/openvsf/README.md

 - **Efficiency optimization**:
     + speedup neural VSF estimation by scatter dataset to vertex contact forces level
     + use sparse matrix for Punyo dense forces Jacobian
+- Have a standard way to set the initial state for simulations / reset to make sense.

 ## Installation